afombravo/tnseeker/README.md

 ---
 ## Running Tnseeker

-Tnseeker also has a test mode, where the blast, Bowtie2 instalations are tested, and a small run on a test dataset is performed.
+Tnseeker also has a test mode where the blast and Bowtie2 instalations are tested, and a small run on a test dataset is performed.

 ```bash
 tnseeker --tst